Peter La Touche1

 Charles Loftus, 1st Marquess of Ely was born on 23 January 1738.1 He was the son of Sir John Tottenham, 1st Bt. and Hon.
 Elizabeth Loftus.2 He married Jane Myhill, daughter of Robert Myhill, on 23 June 1766.1 He died on 22 March 1806 at age 68.1

 He held the office of Member of Parliament (M.P.) for New Ross between 1761 and 1768.1 He held the office of Member of Parliament (M.P.) for Bannow between 1768 and 1776.1 He held the office of Member of Parliament (M.P.) for New Fethard between 1776 and 1783.1 In 1783 his name was legally changed to Charles Loftus by Royal Licence.1 He held the office of Member of Parliament (M.P.) for County Wexford between 1783 and 1785.1 He was created 1st Baron Loftus of Loftus Hall, co.
-Wexford [Ireland] on 28 June 1785.1 He succeeded to the title of 2nd Baronet Tottenham [I., 1780] on 29 December 1786.1 He was created 1st Viscount Loftus of Ely [Ireland] on 28 December 1789.1 He was created 1st Earl of Ely [Ireland] on 2 March 1794.1 He was created 1st Marquess of Ely [Ireland] on 1 January 1801.1 He was created 1st Baron Loftus of Long Loftus, co.
-York [U.K.] on 19 January 1801.1 He was invested as a Privy Counsellor (P.C.).1
+Wexford [Ireland] on 28 June 1785.1 He succeeded as the 2nd Baronet Tottenham [I., 1780] on 29 December 1786.1 He was created 1st Viscount Loftus of Ely [Ireland] on 28 December 1789.1 He was created 1st Earl of Ely [Ireland] on 2 March 1794.1 He was created 1st Marquess of Ely [Ireland] on 1 January 1801.1 He was created 1st Baron Loftus of Long Loftus, co.
+York [U.K.] on 19 January 1801.1 He was appointed Privy Counsellor (P.C.)1

 Children of Charles Loftus, 1st Marquess of Ely and Jane Myhill